simonsayzdis/hyde/_posts/2017-11-02-whatiflifeisdeath.md

 ---
 published: true
-layout: post
-Title: What If...life is death
+title: What If...life is death
 ---

 What if life and death is the exact opposite of what we know.